How to trade Range or Accumulation on crypto?

 When a price goes between two parallel trend lines, it is said to go in a channel.
 The consolidation channel is a sideways movement in which the price is in the trading range.
-Trading range or consolidation is a fairly common structure in financial markets, so in this article we will look at:
+Trading range or consolidation is a fairly common structure in financial markets.

 - what a range is